mobify/workshop--adaptivejs-site-1x/README.md

 Once you've previewed the site, you're ready to move on to the next step.

-Run the following command to proceed:
+Run the following command from the repositories root folder to proceed:

 ```
 git reset --hard HEAD && git clean -df && git checkout step-1-generate-view